Entries from January 2011 ↓

 - Challenge your child to read different genres from your library.
 You might put a limit of 3 books per genre to encourage her to read outside of her comfort zone.

 - Include some math fun!
-Make a bar graph to mark and measure the number of books your family reads in each genre.
+As you introduce writing genres of various kinds, make a bar graph to mark and measure the number of books your family reads in each genre.

 Copyright 2011 © Kim Kautzer.
 All rights reserved.

-January 21st, 2011 — Essays & Research Papers, Teaching Writing, Writing Across the Curriculum
+January 21st, 2011 — Teaching Writing, Writing Across the Curriculum

 Writing across the curriculum is a phrase homeschoolers hear more and more.
 With many students struggling under the weight of their various courses and moms juggling lesson plans and schoolwork for their large families, your response may well be, “That’s nice.
 But can it simplify my life?”